tstirrat15/fizzWhat/README.md

 Make sure to also update the **README** to list what language you added if it wasn't there before!

-##No no no, my way of writing fizzbuzz is better than that person who did it before me.
+##No no no, my way of writing fizzbuzz in generic language is better than that person who did it before me.
 No problem, just add another!
 Follow the above instructions, it'll work I think.